-Chapters cover topics including trip planning, equipment, teamwork, water hazards, abseiling, ascending, knotcraft, anchors, pitch setup, pitch rigging, belaying, lowering and raising.
+Chapters cover topics including trip planning, equipment, teamwork, water hazards, abseiling, ascending, knotcraft, anchors, pitch setup, pitch rigging, passing a knot, belaying, lowering and raising.

 No matter your skill level, this manual contains information and advice that can make any canyoning trip safer, more efficient, and more enjoyable.